ktoso/rx-wiki/Writing-operators-for-2.0.md

 ## Field updaters and Android

-If you looked at the source code of RxJava and then at Reactor 3, you might have noticed that RxJava doesn't use the `AtomicXFieldUpdater` classes.
+If you looked at the source code of RxJava and then at **Reactor 3**, you might have noticed that RxJava doesn't use the `AtomicXFieldUpdater` classes.
 The reason for this is that on certain Android devices, the runtime "messes up" the field names and the reflection logic behind the field updaters fails to locate those fields in the operators.
 To avoid this we decided to only use the full `AtomicX` classes (as fields or extending them).